 Don’t drink alcohol after a lip filler procedure.
-The alcohol may act as a blood thinner to worsen swelling, bruising, and inflammation.
+The alcohol may act as a blood thinner to make the swelling worse, bruising, and inflammation.
 It can also dehydrate you when you should be drinking lots of it.

 Should you Avoid Smoking after Getting Lip Fillers?

 Smoking increases the risk of developing an infection after a lip filler treatment.
-You pucker your lips in the act, which can cause pain at the injection site may result from puckering lips during the procedure.
+Pain at the injection site may result from puckering lips during the procedure.

 Can you Shower After Getting Lip Fillers?

-Taking a shower is permitted after the procedure, as it can make bruising and swelling worse.
+Avoid taking a shower or bath after the procedure, as it can make bruising and swelling worse.
 Avoid sweating as well, because it irritates your lips and slows healing.
 Keeping your face clean helps to reduce the risk of infections.
-You should consider a few things in the process:
+It would help if you considered a few things in the process:

-Be careful when washing your face.
-You want to avoid directly touching your lips.
+- When washing your face, be sure to avoid directly touching your lips.

 Can you Kiss After Lip Filler Injections?

-You put too much pressure on your lips when you kiss.
-This is why you should avoid the act between 48 and 72 hours after a lip filler treatment.
-The lips may be swollen and tender.
-Instead of pleasure, kissing may be painful and irritating.
-The mouth contains a lot of bacteria, and kissing may introduce them to your lips.
-This increases the probability of developing an infection.
+People often put too much pressure on the lips when they kiss.
+The lips may be swollen and tender as a result, which can make kissing painful and irritating.
+The mouth contains a lot of bacteria, and kissing may introduce it to your lips and increase the probability of developing an infection.